SSSEAL-C/twitch-leak-bot-discord/README.md

 If you get the CSV's (via your own methods) you extract each .csv to the file format `all_revenues_yy_mm.csv` (eg. `all_revenues_21_01.csv` is for January 2021) to the folder `data/`

-You can also shrink the size of all these CSV's using a handy script by [YoannDeb](https://raw.githubusercontent.com/YoannDeb/twitch_leak_csv_reader/master/csv_cleaner.py) to delete the blank lines (requies tablib, must be used in the `data/` folder)
+You can also shrink the size of all these CSV's using a handy script by [YoannDeb](https://github.com/YoannDeb) to delete the blank lines.

+Just run csv_setup.py once.
+It will take a little time but will significatively accelerate future process.

 ## Setup